 After you make the dough, it must rest a little.
 Wrap the dough in a piece of floured plastic wrap and let it sit at room temperature for about 20 to 30 minutes.
 It will be easier to roll out.

 There are different ways to roll out the dough and I prefer, of course, the easiest method - my KitchenAid pasta rollers, which you can see in action in the video.
-I used an Atlas hand crank machine many years ago, and that is absolutely fine but if you have a stand mixer, get the pasta rollers and cutters attachment and you will be making pasta even faster.
+If you don't have a mixer, a hand crank pasta machine is just fine and I like this one alot and use it in my pasta making classes.
+But if you have a stand mixer, get the pasta rollers and cutters attachment and you will be making pasta even faster.
 The machine simply cranks the rollers for you, which lets you have an extra hand.
 If you don't have a KitchenAid mixer but would still like motorized pasta rollers, the Imperia Pasta Presto machine is fantastic and comes with many different cutters - more than the KitchenAid.
 This is what I would buy if I did not have my KitchenAid.
 The most difficult way to roll out the dough is by hand with a rolling pin.
 If you want to do that, it is a technique that takes a lot more effort but you may find it satisfying.
 I prefer the machine.

 Rolling out the pasta is not hard - you will get the hang of it pretty quickly.
 After the pasta has rested, cut off a piece about the size of the palm of your hand.
 Adjust the pasta rollers to #1, the widest setting, and put the pasta through.
 Make sure you flour the pasta dough lightly so that it doesn't stick to the rollers.
 After the dough comes through the rollers, fold it into thirds and pass it through the #1 slot again.
 Do this a couple of more times.
 The pasta will become very soft and velvety.
 Adjust the rollers to the next thinnest setting, #2, and put the pasta through.
 Do not fold the pasta this time.
 Keep passing it through the rollers, adjusting them thinner, until you reach the thickness you like.
 I usually stop at #5 or #6 (for ravioli, I never go beyond #5 because it will be too thin).
 As you pass the pasta through narrower settings, the pasta may become sticky again - keep lightly flouring it.